SamudraUduwaka/SamudraUduwaka/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samudrauduwaka&label=Profile%20views&color=0e75b6&style=flat" alt="samudrauduwaka" /> </p>

 Welcome to my GitHub profile!
 I'm currently an Engineering Undergratuate at the Department of Electronic and Telecommunication Engineering at the University of Moratuwa and a Software Engineering Undergratuate at Java Institute for Advanced Technology, Sri Lanka. <br/>
-I have a keen interest in Software Engineering, Machine Learning and IoT-based projects.
+I have a keen interest in Software Engineering, Machine Learning and Robotic projects.

 <hr
 width: 75%;